Build Introduction

 - Puddles and their Splashes increase with Pulverize Size temper.

-- Damage of the base puddle is not significant (Normal Damage).
+- The damage of the base puddle is not significant (Normal Damage).

 - Splashes will be the highest damage for the build.
 Splashes always Overpower.